jjgrainger/PostTypes/docs/taxonomies/Add-to-post-type.md

 $genres->register();
 ```

-Alternatively, you can attach a taxonomy to a post type when creating a PostType using its [`taxonomy()`](../post-types/Add-taxonomies.md) method.
+Alternatively, you can attach a taxonomy to a post type when creating a post type using its [`taxonomy()`](../post-types/Add-taxonomies.md) method.